 Why decide between Santorini or Mykonos if you can do both?

 Before we get into Mykonos vs. Santorini, if there is any way you can visit both, I would highly recommend doing that.
 These two islands are similar yet unique, each offering a slightly different vibe and experience.

 You could fit both islands on the shortest of itineraries.
 The ferry between Mykonos and Santorini is just two to three hours.
 This makes two nights on each island 100% doable with little travel time between the two.

 Since the islands are small, it also doesn't take much time to get from the ferry dock to your hotel (assuming you're staying in the more popular areas).

 You're walking distance to most hotels in Mykonos Old Town (where I recommend staying and the area of choice for most tourists) if you arrive at the Old Port.
-Most cruise ships and ferries arrive at New Port.
-There is a Sea Bus that goes between New Port and Old Port every 30 minutes.
-The trip lasts 15-20 minutes.

 The travel time is similar for arrival in Santorini.
 Most ferries to Santorini dock in the Athinios ferry port.
 Buses are waiting to take ferry passengers to Fira, the main town in Santorini.
 The ride takes about 20 minutes from Athinios ferry port to Fira.

 All in all, you're looking at about three to four hours of travel time between the two islands.
 Two hours for the actual ferry ride, 30 minutes to get to the ferry. and 30 minutes to get from the ferry to your hotel.

 It's quick and fairly easy to get between Mykonos and Santorini, which is why I strongly recommend visiting both if you're ok squeezing a lot into a short amount of time.

 Two nights on each island would work for the quickest of trips.